Krayorn/blog/src/content/blog/role-playing-game-organization-scenario.md

 But before doing that, he needs to prepare himself.
 His faction only starts with a few players, not enough to win a vote.

 - The first step would be to get gold.
 Enough gold to buy the loyalty of some other pirates.
 His players will need to play a lot of the mini-games onboard to get the funds necessary.
     - A pair of crooked dice would also be hidden onboard to help them win at the dice game.

 - Then, they will be able to start recruiting.
 They'll need to convince people, with gold, promise of promotions, or whatever else they can come up with, that their interest will be better served by the bosun.

     - Once they find someone, they'll have to bring them to the bosun so that the arrangement can be finalized.

 - Finally, to show that they are serious, they should arm themselves with a few weapons from the weapon stash.
 Unfortunately, it's locked, and the key is in the hand of the Storekeeper NPC.

     - Once they manage to get their hands on the key (through some social interactions with the Storekeeper), they'll still need to get the weapons without getting caught (which can be harder if the Loyalist sent a few people to check on the weapons).

 During the end-of-game reunion, the bosun will ask for a vote, and if they managed to accomplish their quests, maybe the Captain will be overthrown.
-It turned out to be very difficult to play, I made a few mistakes when setting up the game that I'll speak about more in the retex post of the series, but I think it might have been too broad a goal.
+It turned out to be very difficult to play.
+I made a few mistakes when setting up the game that I'll speak about more in the retex post of the series, but I think it might have been too broad a goal.

 In the same vein as the Loyalists, I cooked up quite a few side quests for them: